iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 User Interface

-Even though they come as an in-app purchase, the themes in Notability offer you options to customise your user interface.
-The themes are beautiful.
+Though they come as an in-app purchase, the themes in Notability customise your user interface.
+They are beautiful.
 Apple Notes has a more minimalist user interface that makes Notability look chunky and cluttered.
 The mobile toolbar also adds some flexibility to how you work in Apple Notes.
+Notability’s favourites toolbar is also mobile, perhaps our developers can consider giving us fullscreen mode now.

 App Size